Jobs & RFP Opportunities

 “TBE Firms” means any tribal business enterprise that is at least 51% owned by an Indian tribe or by Indian tribe members.
 For the purposes for this definition, as “Indian tribe” means any Indian tribe, band, nation or other organized group of community of Indians, which is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians or is recognized as such by the State in which the tribe, band, nation or community resides.

-Is there a preference for tribes local to the Klamath basin over other tribes?
+Is there a preference for tribes local to the Klamath Basin over other tribes?

 Is there a goal on tribal direct hiring?

 While Kiewit has a non-mandatory goal of 5% of its contract price to be subcontracted to TBE Firms, Kiewit does not have a goal on tribal direct hiring.
 Even so, providing opportunities to the local tribal members is important to Kiewit and to KRRC.
-Kiewit Infrastructure West Co. is working with its union partners to directly hire as many tribal members as possible for the project.
+Kiewit Infrastructure West Co. worked with its union partners to directly hire as many tribal members as possible for the project.

 Do tribal members get a preference in getting hired on the job?